Mathias-SantAnna/lotr-collectibles/README.md

 <div align="right"><a href="#top">🔝</a></div>

 ## WEBSITE DEVELOPMENT PLAN
-This is a full-stack website that contains both front-end & back-end, so many Django apps, features and functions, therefore a good website development plan is required to maximise the efficiency of the development.
+This is a full-stack website that contains both front-end & back-end, so many Django apps, features and functions, therefore a good website development plan is required to maximize the efficiency of the development.
 GitHub project planner, which has a Kanban planner, is used for this project.
 Below is the summary of core tasks* for the website and more detailed tasks are listed on [GitHub Projects](https://github.com/Mathias-SantAnna/lotr-collectibles/projects/1).
 This gives not only very clear planning but also making sure nothing is missed during the process.<br>
 **Follow the same process as Code Institute Mini Project, Boutique Ado*

 1. Planning The Website with UX5 Planes